-"A" delay accrues when the USPTO fails to take certain actions during the examination and issue process within specified time frames;
+"A" delay accrues when the USPTO fails to take certain actions during the examination and issue process within specified time frames:

-"B" delay accrues if the USPTO fails to issue a patent within three years of the actual U.S. filing date of the application, subject to certain enumerated exceptions; and The extension of patent term provided to compensate for these delays will be reduced by the amount of Applicant Delay, if any.
+"B" delay accrues if the USPTO fails to issue a patent within three years of the actual U.S. filing date of the application, subject to certain enumerated exceptions; and "C" delay accrues when an application is subject to an interference, secrecy order, or successful appellate review.

+The extension of patent term provided to compensate for these delays will be reduced by the amount of Applicant Delay, if any.